Join the lab

-Corlett is an Assistant Professor in the Department of Biological Sciences at the University of Pittsburgh.
-She is an evolutionary biologist interested in the ecology and genetics of evolutionary constraint.
+Corlett is an Assistant Professor in the Department of Biology at the University of Pennsylvania.
+She is an evolutionary biologist interested in the evolutionary ecology and evolutionary genetics of species interactions.
 Her current work focuses on the ecology, evolution, and genetics of tradeoffs in the plant microbiome.

 View Corlett's CV here

-Emile is a postdoc in the Wood lab at the University of Pittsburgh interested in the evolutionary and environmental determinants of adaptation.
+Emile is a postdoc in the Wood lab interested in the evolutionary and environmental determinants of adaptation.
 His PhD training was in plant pathology and fungal genomics.
 He is now investigating how genetic constraints give rise to ecological trade-offs and how such trade-offs in turn impact genome evolution.

 Samantha is a plant community ecologist fascinated by the many processes that contribute to observed patterns in nature, and how they interact.
 Using a combined theoretical and empirical approach, her research in the Wood and Kuebbing labs will investigate how plant-soil feedbacks between legumes, rhizobia, and nematodes mediate competitive outcomes during non-native plant invasions.

-Mac is a first year PhD student in the Wood Lab.
-He recently completed his Master’s at the University of Colorado Denver where he investigated the genomic basis of rapid seasonal adaptation in apple maggot flies.
+Mac completed his Master’s at the University of Colorado Denver where he investigated the genomic basis of rapid seasonal adaptation in apple maggot flies.
 In the Wood lab, he is interested in studying the influence of microbial symbiont diversity on host fitness and how those relationships feedback to structure communities and ecosystems.